NOTE: Temporarily out of stock - Please let us know of your interest HERE and we will e-mail you when we get another one.

-The Dead were known for playing at many benefits.
-But this time it was a Benefit for them!
-On January 31, 1970, the Grateful Dead were busted for drug possession after a gig in New Orleans and so on February 23, just three weeks later, the leading San Francisco bands along with Bill Graham staged a benefit show to raise money for the Dead's legal fees.
-The bust was immortalized in the song, “Truckin”
+The Grateful Dead were known for playing at many benefits.
+But this was a benefit for them!
+On January 31, 1970, they were busted for drug possession after a gig in New Orleans and so on February 23, just three weeks later, the leading San Francisco bands, along with Bill Graham, staged a benefit show to raise money for the Dead's legal fees.
+The bust was later immortalized in the song, “Truckin”

 “….Sittin' and starin' out of the hotel window.